neuralinterfaces/commoners/docs/guide/getting-started.md

 ```

 #### Python
-For Python services, you'll to specify a terminal command that will bundle the service into an executable file.
+For Python services, you'll to specify a terminal command that will bundle the service into a standalone executable file.
 We recommend using `pyinstaller` for this purpose.

 ```js
 export default {